tronprotocol/pm/README.md

 - client developers
 - core TRON researchers

-Sometimes, a non-core java-tron developer with particular expertise on a topic is invited on to discuss a specific agenda item.
+Sometimes, a non-core Java-tron developer with particular expertise on a topic is invited on to discuss a specific agenda item.
 If you feel you would contribute to the meetings please contact coredevs@tron.network.

 ### Previous Meetings